 sound record 10

-The xset m command allows you to tweak your mouse acceleration rate.
-Chrome OS only has options for controlling the mouse’s speed in its graphical interface, so any fine-tuning of the acceleration rate — particularly useful if you’re using an external mouse that doesn’t work well with the default rate — must be done from here.
+xset m command lets you tweak your mouse acceleration rate.
+Chrome OS only has options for controlling the mouse’s speed in its graphical interface, so you must do any fine-tuning of the acceleration rate using Crosh.
+This is particularly useful if you’re using an external mouse that doesn’t work well with the default rate.
 The acceleration rate is configured in the same way you’d use the

 Developer Mode Commands